The stock market has only gone up, up, up the last few years.

 Sell Stocks Now?
 Why Market Timing Doesn’t Work

 What does this have to do with whether or not you should sell stocks?
 Unfortunately, a lot.

 Unfortunately, selling based on fear (or anything else) doesn’t work.
 If you’ve read up on this subject, you may be familiar with the idea that a strategy of selling when the market drops (called market timing) is rarely successful.
 That’s because your timing doesn’t matter nearly as much as where you put your money.

 Imagine Never Selling Your Investments

 The answer is simple: Hold your investments forever.
 Believe it or not, this works.
-Here are a couple reasons why:
+Here are a couple of reasons why:

 #1: Transaction Costs Eat Up Gains from Timing the Market